-• In acquiring their native language, children go through the same stages, with slight differences, e.g., consider the acquisition of negation in English:
+• On the other hand, in acquiring their native language, children go through the same stages, with very slight differences, e.g., consider the acquisition of negation in English:

 no Fraser drink all tea He no bite you.
 I can't catch you.